 Vopak North America, Inc. — Raizen North America, Inc. v.
-Vopak North America, Inc. As lead attorney, represented Vopak North America in defense of $25 million breach of contract and fraud allegations.
+Vopak North America, Inc. Represented Vopak North America in defense of $25 million breach of contract and fraud allegations.
 After three years of litigation, obtained complete dismissal on eve of trial.

 Waste Management, Inc. — In re San Jacinto River Impoundment Litigation.
 Led the Bracewell team defending a publicly traded waste disposal company in a multi-billion dollar environmental enforcement action and attendant mass tort lawsuits.
 The actions were settled favorably during trial in Harris County, Texas.

 Cameron International — MC International Research v.
 Cameron International.
-Represented Cameron as lead associate in AAA arbitration proceeding concerning a licensing and development agreement.
+Represented Cameron in AAA arbitration proceeding concerning a licensing and development agreement.
 Case settled favorably after summary judgment hearing before arbitration panel.

 Baker Hughes Incorporated — Terra Nova Sciences v.
 JOA Oil and Gas, 738 F. Supp.2d 689 (S.D.
 Tex.
 2010).
-Defended a Baker Hughes-affiliated company as lead associate in theft of trade secrets case.
+Defended a Baker Hughes-affiliated company in theft of trade secrets case.
 The case settled favorably following significant pre-answer opinions and deposition of plaintiffs’ corporate representatives.